pypeit/PypeIt/doc/tutorials/kast_howto.rst

 This doc goes through a full run of PypeIt on one of the Shane Kast *blue* datasets in the `PypeIt Development Suite`_.

-For instrument specific recommendations, please see the links at the bottom of the :doc:`../spectrographs/spectrographs` page.

-For additional tutorials, see :ref:`tutorials`.

 Setup
 =====